 | Annual Filings | Yes | Yes |

-If your priority is scalability and attracting investors, a Ltd company is the preferred choice.
-For flexibility and income distribution, consider LLP registration in UK.
+If your priority is scalability and attracting investors, an Ltd company is the preferred choice.
+For flexibility and income distribution, consider LLP registration in the UK.

 Let’s walk through the complete process to register your limited company in the UK.